-H.1.1 Asymmetry and optimum writing power
+I.1.1 Asymmetry and optimum writing power

 For different writing powers, the asymmetry of the recorded 8-to-16 modulated data is different.
 By test recording random 8-to-16 modulated data with different writing powers, and measuring the resulting asymmetry in the HF signal, the optimum writing power for the specific combination of disk and recorder at a specific recording speed can be obtained.

-Figure H.1 shows schematically the procedure with the OPC and write strategy.
+Figure I.1 shows schematically the procedure with the OPC and write strategy.
 The main signals that are influenced by the applied write strategy and power level are the modulation, the asymmetry and the jitter.
 In practice the asymmetry appears to be a sensitive parameter for OPC.
-An easier to handle alternative for the asymmetry is $\beta$ .
+An alternative measure for the asymmetry is β , which parameter is easier to handle.

-Figure H.1 - Schematical diagram of OPC procedure
+Figure I.1 - Schematical diagram of OPC procedure

-H.1.2 Measurement of asymmetry by means of $\beta$
+I.1.2 Measurement of asymmetry by means of β

 Using the definition of asymmetry directly, may result in complicated recorder electronics.
 Therefore a different parameter is used as a representation of asymmetry.
-This parameter $\beta$ is based on using the AC coupled HF signal before equalization.
+This parameter β is based on using the AC coupled HF signal before equalization.

-By definition: $\beta = (A_1 + A_2)/(A_1 - A_2)$ as the difference between the peak levels $A_1$ and $A_2$ $(A_1 + A_2)$ , normalized to the peak-peak value $(A_1 - A_2)$ of the HF signal.
-See Figure H.2.
+By definition: $\beta = (A_1 + A_2)/(A_1 - A_2)$ as the difference between the peak levels A_1 and A_2 (A_1+A_2), normalized to the peak-peak value (A_1-A_2) of the HF signal.
+See Figure I.2.

-$\beta$ defined in this way, will be approximately equal to the asymmetry.
+β defined in this way, will be approximately equal to the asymmetry.

-Zero asymmetry of the measured HF signal will, in general, correspond to $\beta \approx 0$ .
+Zero asymmetry of the measured HF signal will, in general, correspond to $\beta \approx 0$.